Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 • Requires access to a pickup truck.

-• Allows you to work at your own pace.
+• You can work at your own pace.

 How Much Does Dirt Removal Cost?

-The cost to remove dirt is based on a few factors, including the weight of the soil.
-Unlike concrete and asphalt, the weight of dirt can vary greatly based on its moisture content.
+The cost to remove dirt can be anywhere from $0 to $1,200+ depending on the removal option, the amount of dirt, and how much it weighs.
 For instance, 2 cubic yards of dry soil weighs almost 2 tons.
-But if wet, the same amount of soil can weigh around 3 tons.
-This variability can drastically impact the cost of dirt disposal, so keep that in mind when choosing the right disposal solution for your project.
+But if wet, the same amount of soil weighs around 3 tons.
+This difference will impact your total cost, so keep that in mind when choosing the right disposal solution for your project.

 Disposal Option